 Figure 3: Life expectancy at birth (top) and life disparity over time (bottom) 1975 to 2017

 Figure 3 zooms in on LD since 2000, since the majority of changes in e0 occur after 2010.
-Increases in LD in USA, Canada, and the UK are even clearer.
+Increases in LD in USA and Canada, and of a possible stalling in the UK, are even clearer.
 It is important to note that there are fluctuations over time, and some recent changes, such as in the UK after 2015, may reflect year-on-year variability but, at least for males, there does appear to be a plateauing of the earlier decline.

 Figure 4: Life disparity for females and males 2010 to 2017